Be Response Ready: Where Preparation and Adaptation Go to Work

 In Part 1 of this series, we introduced the Seven Foundations of Training With Purpose.
 In Part 2, we saw how those principles drive adaptation and build the capacity required for the job.

-Job specific training carries over to the fireground.
+Job-specific training carries over to the fireground.
 The movement patterns trained in the gym translate directly to the tasks on the job.
 The work feels familiar, even when the environment is not.

 Progression becomes durability.
 Performance does not drop off after the initial effort.
 Capacity holds across multiple tasks and extended operations.

 Recovery becomes resilience.
 Performance is not limited to a single effort.
-It carries across calls, across shifts, throughout your career.
+It carries across calls, across shifts, and throughout your career.

 Putting It All Together